-Landmark College, via the Student Affairs, Residential Life, Campus Safety, or other designated offices, will issue timely warnings regarding crimes that are:

-reported to Landmark College Campus Security Authorities (CSAs), local law enforcement, or others and are considered by the College to represent a serious and ongoing threat to students and/or employees.
+Student Affairs, Residential Life, Campus Safety, or other designated offices will issue timely warnings regarding crimes that are reported to Landmark College Campus Security Authorities (CSAs), local law enforcement, or others and are considered by the College to represent a serious and ongoing threat to students and/or employees.

-Criminal incidents that might prompt a timely warning include the Clery crimes of aggravated assault, arson, burglary, manslaughter by negligence, motor vehicle theft, murder/non-negligent manslaughter, robbery, rape, fondling, incest, statutory rape, domestic violence, dating violence, stalking, and hate crimes, as defined in the Crime Statistics section of this report.
+Criminal incidents that are within the Clery geography that might prompt a timely warning include the Clery crimes of aggravated assault, arson, burglary, manslaughter by negligence, motor vehicle theft, murder/non-negligent manslaughter, robbery, rape, fondling, incest, statutory rape, domestic violence, dating violence, stalking, hate crimes, and arrests or disciplinary referrals for weapons, drug abuse, or liquor law violations as defined in the Crime Statistics section of this report.
 Other criminal incidents may prompt a timely warning depending on the circumstances.